lemcomm/MaFCDR/src/BM2/DungeonBundle/MonsterClasses.md

 boss
 : this is a monster that will (once implemented) cause the dungeon to close after it's killed, which will allow quests to tie in to the dungeon system. slime
 : slimes are interesting in that they float, don't float, go through things, don't go through things, can jump, but don't always splat.
 Eventually, we're going to code these lil' fun bunches into splitting.
-Whee!